jakoch/awesome-composer/README.md

 - [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
 - [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (which is in the vendor folder).
 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
+- [Graph-Composer](https://github.com/clue/graph-composer) - Provides a graph visualization for your project's `composer.json` and its dependencies.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Enables you to retrieve all package informations (like version, tag, release date, description).